bgoral/bgoral.github.io/content/posts/2021-01-16-resiliency.md

 Although there is a kind of philosophical manifesto available written/signed by builders, I believe, the expectation from the writers of this manifesto was always to build resilient things under chaos, uncertainty and continuous change.
 Some examples may be;

 - New business area/expansion
-- Cloud provider update/decommission/change certain behaviour or API
+- Cloud provider update/decommission/change certain behavior or API
 - Government policy change
 - Increase Security
 - Big migrations / forced migrations